-Initiatives that are expected to conduct focused community/stakeholder involvement processes around program design or distribution of funds for MIDD 2 include CD-07 Multipronged Opioid Strategies; small grants initiatives focused on rural and cultural/ethnic communities (SI-01 and SI-02); SI-03 Workload Reduction, and SI-04 Workforce Development.
+Initiatives that are expected to conduct focused community/stakeholder involvement processes around program design or distribution of funds for MIDD 2 include CD-07 Multipronged Opioid Strategies; small grants initiatives focused on rural and cultural/ethnic communities (SI-01 and SI-02); SI-03 Quality Coordinated Outpatient Care (formerly titled "Workload Reduction"); and SI-04 Workforce Development.
 The Multipronged Opioid Strategies initiative, for example, has already conducted a series of community meetings in order to provide public education about heroin and opioid addiction and treatment and related health services, and to obtain community input to inform strategies and solutions to the problem of addiction and overdose in King County, including community learning events throughout the County in partnership with the King County Library System.

 Ongoing Community/Stakeholder Engagement Processes for Some Initiatives: In addition, several initiatives include community or stakeholder involvement as a routine part of their operations.
-The LEAD initiative, for example, regularly provides a venue for community outreach and advocacy for individuals experiencing homelessness, including those who are graduates of or currently participating in LEAD; coordinates with neighborhood and neighborhood safety groups; and is establishing a table of community leaders to hold LEAD accountable to its mission and goals.
+The Law Enforcement Assisted Diversion (LEAD) initiative, for example, regularly provides a venue for community outreach and advocacy for individuals experiencing homelessness, including those who are graduates of or currently participating in LEAD; coordinates with neighborhood and neighborhood safety groups; and is establishing a table of community leaders to hold LEAD accountable to its mission and goals.

-MIDD Advisory Committee Collaboration: This document reflects feedback from the MIDD Advisory Steering Committee and the MIDD Advisory Committee regarding the implementation plans and processes.
+MIDD Advisory Committee Collaboration: This document reflects feedback from the MIDD Advisory Steering Committee and the MIDD Advisory Committee regarding the Implementation Plan and processes.
+The plan was discussed by both committees at their respective June 2017 meetings with no concerns or issues identified.
+Specific operational suggestions included: